Air France leads tax pushback in climate vs recovery fight

 “Airlines’ reliance on governments strengthens the case for acting to cut their emissions,” said Andrew Murphy of Brussels-based Transport & Environment.

 Assuming a slow recovery, the group says CORSIA’s market mechanism would price emissions as low as 17 cents per long-haul flight, leaving little incentive to curb greenhouse gases.
-ICAO, the U.N. aviation agency that developed the programme, said it was “grossly misrepresented” by the research.
+ICAO, the U.N. aviation agency that developed the programme, said in a tweet it had been “misrepresented” by Transport & Environment.

 NOT FARE